 What are the credentials my business can work towards and what do they mean?

-The various ISO standards and PAS frameworks that a business can work towards to show reduction in greenhouse gas and calculate their carbon footprint have been available for a long time.
-Many small to medium businesses may already have achieved them and can adapt them to address setting of reduction targets for greenhouse gases.
-Let’s explore each one in turn.
+The various ISO standards and PAS frameworks that businesses can work towards to show a reduction in greenhouse gas and calculate their carbon footprint have been available for a long time.
+Many small to medium businesses may already have achieved them and can adapt them to address the setting of reduction targets for greenhouse gases.

 ISO 14001: 2015 – Environmental Management Standard

-This standard allows you to sort your key environmental impacts and aspects, then set objectives, targets and plans to mitigate and manage them.
+This standard is relatively well known across the small to medium business community.
+It allows you to sort your key environmental impacts and aspects, then set objectives, targets and plans to mitigate and manage them.
 The standard requires key performance indicators to be set for all objectives so you can measure your level of success.
-ISO 14001 is a great way to get going with your carbon reduction journey as nearly all businesses are responsible for emission of greenhouse gases.
+ISO 14001 is a great way to get going with your carbon reduction journey as nearly all businesses are responsible for the emission of greenhouse gases.
 This means you can set a reduction target for these and report on them year on year.

 ISO 50001: 2018 – Energy Management Standard

-This standard is a route to comply with the Energy Saving Opportunity Scheme (ESOS) and is super focussed on energy management and energy efficiency.
-As a business if your energy bills are too high or your energy efficiency is too low then this standard really focusses the mind to reduce consumption and at the same time improve energy efficiency.
-It’s one of the shorter ISO standards that you can use.
-It allows you to set year on year improvement targets for your energy sources such as gas, electricity, LPG and other fuel oils.
+This standard is a route to comply with the Energy Saving Opportunity Scheme (ESOS) and is focussed on energy management and energy efficiency.
+As a business, if your energy bills are too high or your energy efficiency is too low then this standard really focuses the mind to reduce consumption and at the same time improving energy efficiency.
+It is one of the shorter ISO standards that you can use.
+It allows you to set year-on-year improvement targets for your energy sources such as gas, electricity, LPG, and other fuel oils.

 There is also a focus on providing training to your team and subcontractors to ensure everyone can help you to reduce your energy demand.
-The good news is by working towards ISO 50001 you will reduce your energy bills, saving money, saving carbon and giving your supply chain confidence that you have energy risk and opportunities under control.
+The good news is by working towards ISO 50001 you will reduce your energy bills, save money, save carbon, and give your supply chain confidence that you have energy risk and opportunities under control.